-The Zengin System processes transfer messages from 8:30 am to 3:30pm.
+The Zengin System processes funds transfer notifications during the Core Time System starting at 8:30 a.m. and finishing at 3:30 p.m. in weekdays, which is the communication time zone for all of the Participating Banks.
 Operating hours may be extended on days when a high volume of data traffic is expected.
 In addition, operating hours are extended by one hour on the last business day of each month (except December).